-For three-phase pad mounted transformer installations where only one metering point will be served, BTU will install and maintain all metering equipment on the transformer.
+For three phase pad mounted transformer installations where only one metering point will be served, BTU will install and maintain all metering equipment on the transformer.

-- 1. The Customer and BTU Line Design shall agree on the transformer location prior to installation.
-All transformers shall be located where BTU has 24-hour truck access from a paved surface for maintenance purposes. - 2.
-It is the Customer's responsibility to form and pour the transformer pad according to BTU provided specifications.
-According to the agreed upon design, the Customer shall also furnish and install all conduit stub outs according to BTU's conduit installation specifications. - 3.
-It is the Customer's responsibility to furnish, install and maintain all conduit and conductor from the transformer to their load center.
-BTU will terminate the Customer's conductor in the transformer. - 4.
-When ready for service conductor installation and termination the Customer shall contact BTU Line Design, and an appointment will be made to allow access inside the transformer. - 5.
-On all three-phase underground installations the Customer shall supply BTU Line Design with a detailed load analysis and shall agree on all conduit and conductor size for the appropriate load. - 6.
+- 1. The customer and BTU Line Design shall agree on the transformer location prior to installation.
+All transformers shall be located where BTU has 24 hour truck access from a paved surface for maintenance purposes. - 2.
+It is the customer's responsibility to form and pour the transformer pad according to BTU provided specifications.
+According to the agreed upon design, the customer shall also furnish and install all conduit stub outs according to BTU's conduit installation specifications (Refer to page 44 or 45). - 3.
+It is the customer's responsibility to furnish, install and maintain all conduit and conductor from the transformer to their load center.
+BTU will terminate the customer's conductor in the transformer. - 4.
+When ready for service conductor installation the customer shall contact BTU Line Design, and an appointment will be made to allow access inside the transformer. - 5.
+On all three phase underground installations the customer shall supply BTU Line Design with a detailed load analysis and shall agree on all conduit and conductor size for the appropriate load. - 6.
 For public safety and operating measures, BTU has a minimum distance the transformer must be from a building or structure.
-See Section 6 for clearances.
+Refer to page 37 for allowable clearances.

-SECTION 5: Multiple Meter Installations
+SECTION 5: Multiple Meter Installations Underground Duplex Installation